Many people arrive here after several attempts to quit porn.

 • Your relationship is in crisis because of porn use

+For an overview of therapy, support groups, online tools, and medication questions, see porn addiction treatment.
 Look for therapists who specialize in behavioral addiction or compulsive sexual behavior.
 Avoid anyone who leads with shame or promises a quick fix.

 Start now, start small